Difference Between Manager and Leader

 Main Differences Between Manager and Leader

-2. Managers are required in every management system.
-From planning, organizing, staffing, directing, to controlling.
-A Leader is though only has a role only in one management process, and that is directing.
+2. Managers are required in every management system, from planning, organizing, staffing, and directing to controlling.
+A Leader is though only has a role in one management process, which is directing.

 4. A Leader encourages people to develop their basic knowledge into more advanced ones.
-While a Manager does not encourage people but demands a certain work to be done.
+In contrast, a Manager does not encourage people but demands certain work to be done.

 Difference Between Manager and Leader